UCL, UCLH and Formula One develop life-saving breathing aids for the NHS

-UCL Mechanical Engineering is delighted to announce that Dr Paul Fromme has been elected as a Fellow of the Institution of Mechanical Engineering (IMechE).
+UCL Mechanical Engineering Associate Professor Dr Paul Fromme has been elected as a Fellow of the Institution of Mechanical Engineering (IMechE).
 Dr Fromme shares this prestigious title with numerous world-leading engineers, past and present, including Gustav Eiffel, Orville Wright of the Wright Brothers, and eight Nobel Laureates.

 To be elected as a Fellow, IMechE’s highest level of membership, candidates must demonstrate that they work at a leading level within mechanical engineering.
 Upon his appointment, Dr Fromme said, “I feel honoured to be elected as a Fellow of IMechE.
 I have worked closely with IMechE for a number of years and understand their integral importance in providing excellent standards for the future of mechanical engineering.”